R v Saskatchewan Wheat Pool: Background

 The Saskatchewan Wheat Pool delivered a shipment of infested wheat from one of its terminal elevators to the Canadian Wheat Board, which violated section 86(c) of the Canada Grain Act.
 The Board sought to recover damages for the statutory violation.

 At trial, the Federal Court of Canada held in favour of the Board but was reversed on appeal to the Federal Court of Appeal.

 The issue before the Supreme Court was whether the breach of the Act gave the Board a private right of action.

-Opinion of the Court
+Decision of the Court

 Justice Dickson, for a unanimous Court, dismissed the appeal of the Board and held that there was no private right of action.
 Dickson examined the tort of breach of statutory duty in both England and the United States.
 He concluded that damages for breach of statutory duty should be subsumed by the law of negligence.
 He further rejected any novel right of action for damages for breach of statute and instead stated that the breach can be used as evidence of negligence and as evidence of a standard of care.